exakat/exakat/docs/Annex.rst

 * :ref:`Call to undefined method theParent\:\:bar() <undefined-parent>`
 * :ref:`Can't inherit abstract function A\:\:bar() <cant-inherit-abstract-method>`
 * :ref:`Cannot access parent\:\: when current class scope has no parent <avoid-self-in-interface>`
+* :ref:`Cannot access parent\:\: when current class scope has no parent <undefined-parent>`
 * :ref:`Cannot access private const  <unreachable-class-constant>`
 * :ref:`Cannot access static\:\: when no class scope is active <self,-parent,-static-outside-class>`
 * :ref:`Cannot override final method Foo\:\:Bar() <final-class-usage>`
 * :ref:`Cannot override final method Foo\:\:FooBar() <final-methods-usage>`
 * :ref:`Cannot pass parameter 1 by reference <only-variable-for-reference>`
+* :ref:`Cannot use "parent" when no class scope is active <self,-parent,-static-outside-class>`
+* :ref:`Cannot use "self" when no class scope is active <self,-parent,-static-outside-class>`
+* :ref:`Cannot use "static" when no class scope is active <self,-parent,-static-outside-class>`
 * :ref:`Cannot use isset() on the result of an expression (you can use "null !== expression" instead) <isset()-with-constant>`
 * :ref:`Cannot use object of type Foo as array <$this-is-not-an-array>`
 * :ref:`Class 'PARENT' not found <use-lower-case-for-parent,-static-and-self>`